University of Port Harcourt

 The University of Port Harcourt is a public research university located in Aluu and Choba, Port Harcourt, Rivers State, Nigeria.
-It was established in 1975 as University College, Port Harcourt and was given university status in 1977.
+It was established in 1975 as University College, Port Harcourt and was then given university status in 1977.
 The University of Port Harcourt was ranked the sixth in Africa and the first in Nigeria by Times Higher Education in 2015.
 In July 2021, Owunari Georgewill was appointed substantive Vice-Chancellor of the university.